Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 ### Create an Authenticated Device

 Next you must create and connect an authenticated device.
 You can authenticate in one of two ways: via X.509 Self-Signed Certificate Authentication or Symmetric Key (SAS).
-You also must choose how you want to connect the device, either via Azure IoT Hub or via Azure IoT Hub Device Provisioning Service (DPS). to authenticate the device, either via
+You also must choose how you want to connect the device, either via Azure IoT Hub or via Azure IoT Hub Device Provisioning Service (DPS).

 #### Create a Device Using X.509 Self-Signed Certificate Authentication